xiabai84/aliyun-ecs-ai-sandbox/README.md

 * jupyter
 * cuda 10.2

 It also provide a https user web interface by using jupyter server.
-You can access this development environment via https://< your public ip>:888
+You can access this development environment via https://< your public ip>:8888

 ### HandsOn - Setup EMS instance
 1. Install python3 dependencies
-Assume you already have virtualenvwrapper on your local computer
+Assume you already have virtualenvwrapper on your local machine.(https://virtualenvwrapper.readthedocs.io/en/latest/)
 ```
 mkvirtualenv ali-cloud
 pip install -r requirements.txt